Program Analysis for Cybersecurity (2020-2024)

 Hacking Live Virtual Machine pac:badpass This virtual machine covers labs 1 and 2.
 It is known to only play in VirtualBox players, but students have succeeded in getting it to work with VMWare.

 Windows XP SP3 x86 N/A The provided file contains an ISO that can be used as installation media in VirtualBox.
 You are not provided with a license key (the activation servers have been disabled anyway).
 When prompted for the license key, skip the prompt to continue installation and use the 30-day evaluation mode to complete the lab.
-This machine will serve as the victim machine for an attack performed in lab 4 from the PAC 2023 virtual machine.
+This machine will serve as the victim machine for an attack performed in lab 4 from the PAC 2024 virtual machine.

 Note: These virtual machines were built for x86_64 architectures and will not run on incompatible processors.

 Note: The current release of VirtualBox guest additions (7.0.8) has a known defect that may result in WindowsXP machines diplaying a black screen after install.
-Guest additions are not required for this lab, but if desired a simple workaround is to install the 7.0.6 guest additions directly from the ISO file (navigate to Devices > Optical Drive > Choose a disk file... > select the VBoxGuestAdditions_7.0.6.iso ISO file > navigate to My Computer inside virtual machine and double click the CD-ROM to install as normal).
+Guest additions are not required for this lab, but if desired a simple workaround is to install the 7.0.6 guest additions or prior version directly from the ISO file (navigate to Devices > Optical Drive > Choose a disk file... > select the VBoxGuestAdditions_7.0.6.iso ISO file > navigate to My Computer inside virtual machine and double click the CD-ROM to install as normal).

 Note: When using the VirtualBox player the mouse integration feature is turned on be default.
 If the feature is not working properly (particularly in the HackingLive VM) you can disable it my navigating to Input > Mouse Integration and toggle it on and off.